22Neves/devsite-docs/guides/order/online-payments/integration-card.en.md

 # Payment with card

-The integration of card payments is done via cardform.
+The integration of card payments is done via CardForm.
 In this integration mode, **MercadoPago.js** is responsible for the necessary flow to obtain the required information to create a payment.
 When initialized, a search is performed to collect the types of documents available for the country in question.

 As the card data is entered, an automatic search takes place for the issuer information and available installments for that payment method.
 As a result, the implementation of the flow is transparent for those who perform the integration.

-Check below the diagram that illustrates the card payment process using the Card Form.
+Check below the diagram that illustrates the card payment process using the CardForm.

 ![API-integration-flowchart](/images/api/api-integration-flowchart-cardform-2-en.png)